On this page:

 - Changes in the immune system, heart, and lungs during pregnancy make a person more prone to severe illness and hospitalization from influenza.

 - Influenza can be harmful to a pregnant person’s developing baby.
 It can lead to serious pregnancy complications, including the risk of premature labour and delivery.

 - Evidence shows that infants born during the influenza season to people immunized during pregnancy are less likely to be premature, small for gestational age, or of low birth weight.

 - When a pregnant person gets the influenza vaccine, they pass protective antibodies along to their baby that can help protect the baby from influenza for several months after birth.
 This is important because babies can get really sick from influenza but can’t get the vaccine until they are six months old.

-- Pertussis can be life-threatening for a newborn, and the younger a baby is when they get pertussis, the more likely they will need to be treated in a hospital.
+Pertussis can be very dangerous for babies.
+It can make it hard for babies to breathe and can be deadly.
+The younger a baby is when they get pertussis, the more likely they will need to be treated in a hospital.
 However, babies are not offered the pertussis vaccine until they are two months old.

 - The best way to protect your baby from pertussis and its complications during the first months of life is to get the vaccine during your pregnancy.
 When you get the pertussis vaccine, your body creates protective antibodies, and you pass some of them to your baby before birth.
 These antibodies will provide your baby with some short-term, early protection against pertussis.

 - The hepatitis B vaccine may be recommended for a pregnant person whose job, lifestyle, or health history puts them at high risk of hepatitis B infection.